 Program

-February 1st is the deadline to apply if you wish to begin the program in September and be considered for funding.
+January 15th is the deadline to apply if you wish to begin the program in September and be considered for funding.
 Late applications may be considered at the discretion of the department but will not normally be considered for funding.
-No January admission intakes.
+The Department of English does not offer January admission intakes.

 ProgramExpected LengthProject and/or thesisCourse based